bnfour/i3-quake-terminal/README.md

 `python -m pip install i3ipc`

 # Usage
-The script will create a single sticky terminal window on specified monitor, toggleable via hotkey.
-The first call will launch show the window, the second call will hide it.
-If the window is closed, subsequent call will create it again.
+The script creates a single sticky terminal window on specified output, toggleable via calling the script again.
+The first call will show the window, the second call will hide it, and so on.
+If the window is closed, the first subsequent call will create and show a new one.

 Available settings:
 ```
 $ quake-terminal.py -?